 it will certainly be the most significant reminder of the dangers of miscarriages of justice and why we must have a strong CCRC and a robust but fair Court of Appeal with the resources to deliver a modern Criminal Appeal Process that provides justice to the genuinely wrongfully convicted no matter how long ago they occurred or what the implications of those decisions will be for the Justice System.

-This could not be timelier in light of the concerns raised by the Westminster Commission in their Report issued on 4th March 2021.
+This could not be timelier considering the concerns raised by the Westminster Commission in their Report issued on 4th March 2021.

 So, we look forward now to Starting Chapter 1 of this new story and seeing where this takes us, the next part of the story must now be written by the CCRC......